Recovers lost or deleted Office documents, emails, presentations & multimedia files.

-An MX Record or Mail Exchange Record is a type of Domain Name System (DNS) record that points to the mail server that is responsible for handling email for a given domain.
-It defines how email messages will be routed while being in line with Simple Mail Transfer Protocol (SMTP).
+An MX Record or Mail Exchange Record is a type of Domain Name System (DNS) record that points to the mail server responsible for handling email for a given domain.
+It defines how email messages will be routed in line with the Simple Mail Transfer Protocol (SMTP).

-The main purpose of MX Records is to ensure that emails are sent to the correct destination address.
+The primary purpose of MX Records is to ensure that emails are sent to the correct destination address.
 MX records are a vital part of a working email system.
-They can play an important role in email forensic investigations.
+They can play an essential role in the forensic analysis of email.

 The standard format of an MX Record includes [name] [TTL] [class] [type] [priority] [rdata].
 This is an example of MX record: